Skip to main content

 The reform aims to create a new pillar of social security, focusing on the specific needs of people in need of long-term care and ensuring equal access regardless of socio-economic status.
 A special law will ensure more diversified financing sources, in particular by introducing compulsory long-term care insurance.

-The reform includes the entry into force of a new law on the establishment of a new systemic regime for long-term care in Slovenia, including amendments to implementing regulations in the area of social security, the entry into force of a special law on compulsory long-term care insurance, and the establishment of a national model for monitoring the quality of healthcare provided by institutional long-term care providers
+The reform consists of entry into force of a new law establishing an integrated long-term care system and compulsory long-term care insurance in Slovenia, including amendments to by-laws in the field of social security; and the establishment of a national model for the monitoring of the quality of treatment by long-term care providers.